 Browse through this round-up collection of the 40 most popular soups on SoupAddict!
-Whether you’re looking for something filling and comforting, or light and healthy, chances are you’ll find it here.
+Whether you’re looking for something filling and comforting, or light and healthy, chances are you’ll find crave-worthy soup recipes for fall and winter here.
 Soup is the world’s most perfect food!

 Beloved by everyone, young and old, chicken soup makes the world go ’round!
 There’s just nothing more comforting than a steaming hot bowl of chicken noodle soup on a cold winter’s day.
 Especially when you’re feeling a little sniffly and achy.

 - The most popular soup on this blog, the one and only, the original Cold-Fighting Couscous Chicken Soup is more than aptly named.
 Loaded with health-supporting ingredients, this recipe takes chicken soup goodness to an entirely new level.
 With fun little pastas that won’t fall off your spoon — just say no to thick, splashy noodles — it’s the feel-good soup for winter (and pandemics).